s-schaef/model_circular_proteins/README.md

 - Outputs a complete PDB structure of the resulting circular oligomer (centered on x0, y0)

 - Optionally accepts a fixed radius.
-- Optionally rotates monomeric subunits in z or xy.
+- Optionally rotates monomeric subunits in z, xy, or into the circle.
 - Optionally cleans up intermediate files.

 ---